 Vermont Tech assigns first priority to students requesting to remain at their PN site in order of GPA.
-Once ADN slots are filled for any site, Vermont Tech tries to place students at their next highest stated preferences if seats are available.
-A student whose first preference is to attend an ADN site other than their PN site will be considered for the preferred site only after qualified PN students at that site have been offered an ADN seat.
+Once ADN slots are filled for any site, we try to place students at their next highest preferences if seats are available.
+A student whose first preference is to attend an ADN site other than their PN site are considered for the preferred site only after qualified PN students at that site have been offered an ADN seat.

-A student who wishes to take off a semester or more after completing the PN or ADN program may apply for re-admittance to the Nursing program through the regular admissions process, but are not guaranteed admittance.
+A student who wishes to take a semester or more off after completing the PN or ADN program may apply for re-admittance to the program through the regular admissions process, but aren't guaranteed admittance.

-PN and ADN students must receive a grade of C+ or better in all NUR courses and a C or better in BIO and PSY courses in order to progress in the program.
-If a student in the last semester of the program does not achieve these grades, they are not allowed to graduate.
+ADN students must receive a grade of C+ or better in all NUR courses and a C or better in BIO and PSY courses in order to progress in the program.
+If a student in the last semester of the program doesn't achieve these grades, they aren't allowed to graduate.

 To progress directly from the ADN to the BSN level, a student must: